digital-preservation/csv-validator/README.md

 Released under the [Mozilla Public Licence version 2.0](http://www.mozilla.org/MPL/2.0/).

-A [comprehensive user guide is available in GitHub pages] (http://digital-preservation.github.io/csv-validator/), along with a more [complete specification of the CSV Schema language] (http://digital-preservation.github.io/csv-schema/csv-schema-1.1.html).
+A [comprehensive user guide is available in GitHub pages](http://digital-preservation.github.io/csv-validator/), along with a more [complete specification of the CSV Schema language](http://digital-preservation.github.io/csv-schema/csv-schema-1.1.html).

 Technology